ArduPilot/ardupilot_wiki/common/source/docs/common-pixhawk-camera-trigger-setup.rst

 adjust the Shutter Duration mentioned in Step 2 Part D.

 If your camera took a picture, congratulations!
-You are all set to take pictures using the Pixhawk/APM flight controller without needing third party hardware!
+You are all set to take pictures using the Pixhawk/APM autopilot without needing third party hardware!

 Many thanks to Oliver Volkmann and `*www.microaerialprojects.com* <http://www.microaerialprojects.com/>`__